Civil Rights, Not Statehood, Should Be Palestinian Focus

-By: Linah Alsaafin and Sadia Ahsanuddin for Al-Monitor Posted on December 17.
+Author: Linah Alsaafin and Sadia Ahsanuddin for Al-Monitor Posted December 18, 2012

 On Nov.
 29, 2012, the UN General Assembly overwhelmingly voted to upgrade the status of the Palestinian Authority (PA) to a non-member observer state — indicating recognition for a Palestinian state based on the 1967 boundaries.